+(Arun DC is represented on the WS&GB Strategic Planning Board).

-- 6.8 Arun DC submitted its Local Plan in January 2015 which included a housing provision figure of 580 dwellings pa up to 2031 which the Council considered went some way to meeting the OAN.
-Following additional work, the adopted Arun Local Plan (adopted 18th July 2018) now addresses an updated, higher OAN of 919 dwellings per annum. - 6.9 The adopted Arun Local Plan states: "Under the Duty to Co-operate Arun District Council has sought to plan for ... additional housing to meet the needs of neighbouring authorities who cannot meet their needs, mainly Chichester and Worthing who share a local Housing Market Area.
+6.7 Arun DC submitted its Local Plan in January 2015 which included a housing provision figure of 580 dwellings pa up to 2031 which the Council considered went some way to meeting the OAN.
+Following additional work, the adopted Arun Local Plan

+- (adopted 18th July 2018) now addresses an updated, higher OAN of 919 dwellings per annum. - 6.8 The adopted Arun Local Plan states: "Under the Duty to Co-operate Arun District Council has sought to plan for ... additional housing to meet the needs of neighbouring authorities who cannot meet their needs, mainly Chichester and Worthing who share a local Housing Market Area.
 The planned housing for the District is 20,000 units up to 2031 which is equivalent to a delivery of 1,000 homes per annum.
-This surplus is an additional 81 homes per annum or 1,620 up to 2031, which will contribute to the overall supply to meet the needs of the local HMA around Arun, Chichester and Worthing as well as the greater Coastal West Sussex HMA." (paragraph 12.1.9).

-6.10 Various meetings with Arun District Council have taken place over the last few years and letters sent as part of consultation on the Arun Local Plan to highlight Worthing's housing needs (see activities log, Appendix 3).
-A Memorandum of Understanding between Arun, Worthing and Adur has been agreed (See Appendix 4).
+This surplus is an additional 81 homes per annum or 1,620 up to 2031, which will contribute to the overall supply to meet the needs of the local HMA around Arun, Chichester and Worthing as well as the greater Coastal West Sussex HMA." (paragraph 12.1.9). - 6.9 Arun has reviewed its housing requirement policy within the Arun Local Plan and agreed that it should be updated (Full Council decision 15th January 2020) due to under-delivery in two successive years against the housing trajectory, which is a trigger in the plan for a review.
+A revised LDS was agreed in July 2020. - 6.10 Various meetings with Arun District Council have taken place over the last few years and letters sent as part of consultation on the Arun Local Plan to highlight Worthing's housing needs (see activities log, Appendix 3).
+A Memorandum of Understanding between Arun, Worthing and Adur was agreed in March 2017 agreed (See Appendix 4). - 6.11 Arun District raised some concerns regarding the Worthing Local Plan in their response to the WLP Regulation 18 consultation -particularly with regards to evidence on density and capacity matters, and the potential need for an audit of employment land.
+These matters were discussed at an officer meeting in March 2019.
+It was agreed that these matters were capable of resolution; a response was made to Arun DC in August 2019, setting out the forthcoming evidence base work for the Worthing Local Plan, and indicating that work to progress sites would be available in the forthcoming Housing Delivery Test Action Plan (subsequently published August 2019). - 6.12 More recently, officers of Arun and Worthing met on 16th October 2020; Arun officers acknowledged the work undertaken by Worthing and how it was likely to meet their concerns, subject to consideration of the Plan (and evidence base) at regulation 19 stage.